 The Turner Pageot vineyards are mostly in small parcels, dotted around the hillsides surrounding the village.
-They have several different parcels of Grenache and Syrah, plus Mourvedre, Sauvignon Blanc, Roussanne, plus a small amount of Marsanne.
+There are several different parcels of Grenache and Syrah, plus Mourvedre, Sauvignon Blanc, Roussanne, plus a small amount of Marsanne.
 Altitudes range between 200 and 300 metres above sea level, and the aspects and soil types are many and varied, including schiste, clay-limestone, volcanic basalt/limestone and bauxite.

-The cellar and house are situated in the middle of the village - it is quite small, but well-equipped, and they are in the process of buying the house next door, which will effectively give them twice the living space and a much larger cellar.
-Unlike many growers (especially in the south) Karen and Manu like to encourage warm fermentations for their grapes (anything up to 30C) and, aside from the very occasional stuck fermentation, prefer not to add yeast, relying on the naturally-occurring yeasts to do their job.
-And apart from occasional spraying of sulphur and copper in the vineyards, they use no sulphites until the point of bottling, and even then, no more than 4 to 6 milligrams per litre.
+The cellar is situated in the middle of the village, with the house next door.
+Unlike many growers (especially in the south) Manu likes to encourage warm fermentations for his grapes (anything up to 30C) and, aside from the very occasional stuck fermentation, prefers not to add yeast, relying on the naturally-occurring yeasts to do their job.
+And apart from occasional spraying of sulphur and copper in the vineyards, he uses no sulphites until the point of bottling, and even then, no more than 4 to 6 milligrams per litre.
 The aim is to have less than 20 mg/l of free sulphites in the finished wine.
 The reds are unfiltered.
-Oh, and I almost forgot to mention (though you may have already guessed!) that they are fully certified as both organic and biodynamic.You can read my full report on our 2013 visit to Turner Pageot on the Leon Stolarski Blog.